Tea set on a table

 Alliance for Community Research and Development (ACRD)

 Hi TEA Community!
-I am an external evaluator for CTCP programs and a member of GrEEN TEA.
+I am an external evaluator for CTPP programs and a member of GrEEN TEA.
 I love being a community-based researcher working with diverse people to address local concerns.
-For nearly 30 years, I have had the privilege of working with academic and community teams to understand and improve conditions that improve quality of life, especially with our most vulnerable and under-represented groups.
-Growing up in a pro-tobacco culture, I have been a tobacco control advocate most of my life, doing my best to prevent tobacco use from taking my loved ones.
-I have been a tobacco control researcher since 1993 and supporting CTCP-funded local agencies and competitive grantees since 2004.
+For nearly 30 years, I have had the privilege of working with academic and community teams to understand and improve conditions that improve quality of life, especially with our most vulnerable and underrepresented groups.
+Growing up in a pro-tobacco culture, I have been a tobacco prevention advocate most of my life, doing my best to prevent tobacco use from taking my loved ones.
+I have been a tobacco prevention researcher since 1993 and supporting CTPP-funded local agencies and competitive grantees since 2004.
 In 2018, I was thrilled to lead a team to develop "Fighting Flavored Tobacco: A Best Practice Guide for Developing Local Policy Campaigns to Restrict the Sale of Flavored Tobacco Products in California."
-I love working with gritty tobacco control teams serving under-resourced communities most targeted by Big Tobacco.
-There is a lot of joy in using good evaluation to pass local tobacco-control policies.
-The Tobacco Evaluator Alliance – TEA – is a wonderful way to learn and advance our tobacco control goals.
-Really glad to be in TEA together.
+I love working with gritty tobacco prevention teams serving under-resourced communities most targeted by Big Tobacco.
+There is a lot of joy in using good evaluation to pass local tobacco-prevention policies.
+The Tobacco Evaluator Alliance – TEA – is a wonderful way to learn and advance our tobacco prevention goals.
+I am really glad to be in TEA together.

 Sue Haun, MA